jdcloudcom/en/documentation/Storage-and-CDN/CDN/JCloud-Openapi-For-CDN/setExtraCacheTime.md

 ## Description
-Set exception code cache time
+Set the abnormal code cache time.
+Abnormal code cache related configuration is not supported in the acceleration outside China/on a global scale

 ## Request Method
 POST